 After extracting neonatal dried blood samples, researchers determined out of the nearly 28,000 newborns, 310 developed a developmental disorder.
 Researchers were then able to determine the risk factor for autism by looking at vitamin D deficiencies at birth.

-According to the findings, the vitamin D levels of the 310 newborns diagnosed with a developmental disorder were abnormally lower, compared to the rest.
+According to the findings, the vitamin D levels of the 310 newborns diagnosed with a developmental disorder were abnormally lower, compared to the rest of the participants.

-The results suggest that children with vitamin D deficiencies are at higher risk — 260 percent, to be exact — of being diagnosed with an autism spectrum disorder (ASD) by age 3, as classified in the Diagnostic and Statistical Manual of Mental Disorders (DSM)-5.
+The results suggest that children with vitamin D deficiencies are at higher risk — 260 percent, to be exact — of being diagnosed with an autism spectrum disorder (ASD) by age 3.

 “Neonatal vitamin D status was significantly associated with the risk of ASDs and intellectual disability.
 The nature of those relationships was nonlinear,” Dr. Yuan-Lin Zheng, the lead researcher, concluded.

-Autism spectrum disorders: Asperger’s syndrome, autistic disorder, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified (PDD-NOS) — affects 1 in 68 children in the US, according to a recent report by the Center for Disease Control (CDC).
+Autism spectrum disorder: Asperger’s syndrome, autistic disorder, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified (PDD-NOS) — affects 1 in 68 children in the U.S., according to a report by the Center for Disease Control (CDC).